Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - A photo editing app available through the Apple store used to design and edit images for the site.
 * [Apple Notes](https://www.icloud.com/notes) - A simple Apple app used to write and plan copy and content for the website.
 * [Slack](https://www.icloud.com/notes) - An online messaging program designed for workplace collaboration.
 Used for advice and guidance from peers and tutors.
+* [TuneFab Spotify Music Converter](https://www.tunefab.com/sp-music-converter/) - Software used to download audio tracks from Spotify.

 [Back to top](<#contents>)

 # Testing

-The Movie Soundtrack Quiz has been rigorously tested throughout its development process.
+The Movie Soundtrack Quiz has been rigorously tested for bugs, errors and styling/layout issues throughout its development process.

 ## Validator Tests